tapjs/tapjs/docs/asserts/index.md

 Synonyms: `t.notThrow`

+## t.expectUncaughtException(fn, [expectedError], message, extra)

+Expect the function to throw an uncaught exception at some point in the future, before the test ends.
+If the test ends without having thrown the expected error, then the test fails.

+This is useful for verifying that an error thrown in some part of your code will _not_ be handled, which would normally result in a program crash, and verify behavior in those scenarios.
+If the error is thrown synchronously, or within a promise, then the `t.throws()` or `t.rejects()` methods are more appropriate.

+If called multiple times, then the uncaught exception errors must be emitted in the order called.

+**Note**: This method will _not_ properly link a thrown error to the correct test object in some cases involving native modules on Node version 8, because the `async_hooks` module does not track the execution context ID across native boundaries.

 ## t.equal(found, wanted, message, extra)

 Verify that the object found is exactly the same (that is, `===`) to